ga-adi-macaron/Course-Materials/lessons/activities-and-fragments/master-detail-flow/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Describe the benefits Master/Detail flow
+- Convert a detail activity to use a detail fragment
 - Add multiple layouts for the same activity
 - Determine which version of a layout has been inflated
-- Implement Master/Detail flow by showing a detail view in either a second pane of the current screen, or on a whole new screen

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*